Skip to content

 bash

-docker build -t smm:latest .
+docker build -t smm-docker:latest .

 Checkpoint docker setup